Welcome

 Jonathan Bu

-Jonathan Bu is an 11th grader at Phillips Academy Andover.
-Fostering his passion for poetry and philosophy, Jonathan has attended the Iowa Young Writers Studio and the Stanford Summer Humanities Institute.
+Jonathan Bu is an 12th grader at Phillips Academy Andover, and he is so excited to serve as the Editor-In-Chief at Laurel Humanities.
+Jonathan has attended the Iowa Young Writers Studio and the Stanford Summer Humanities Institute.
 His work has also been recognized by Just Poetry & The National Poetry Quarterly, the National History Day Competition, and the Scholastic Art and Writing Awards.

 Frank Yang